What is it?

 A few things to note...

-- Not all universities and colleges use the UCAS Tariff.
-Around half of all course entry requirements make reference to the Tariff.
+Not all universities and colleges use the UCAS Tariff.
+Most prefer to express their entry requirements and make offers in terms of qualifications and grades rather than in Tariff points.
+Around one third of course entry requirements make reference to the Tariff.

-- Tariff points are allocated to the highest level of achievement.
-This means that you can’t double count AS levels if you have the full A level in the same subject.
+Tariff points are generally only counted for the highest level of achievement in a subject.
+This means that you can’t usually count AS levels if you have the full A level in the same subject.

 The Tariff tables show which qualifications attract Tariff points.
 You can view the tables below or download them from the related documents.

-If you have any questions, contact email@example.com or contact the course provider(s) you're interested in applying to.
+If you have any questions, contact email@example.com or the course provider(s) you're interested in applying to.